apple/swift-distributed-actors/README.md

 Much of the project's internals use advanced synchronization patterns not recognized by sendable checks, so many of the warnings are incorrect but the compiler has no way of knowing this.
 We will be removing much of these internals as we move them to use the Swift actor runtime instead.

+#### Source generation

+The current approach uses source generation, using a SwiftPM plugin, in order to implement the bridging between function calls and messages.
+We are actively working on removing this part of the library and replace it with language features powerful enough to express these semantics.

+You can view our proposal to replace the source generator with a language proposal in this [Swift Evolution post](https://forums.swift.org/t/pitch-distributed-actors/51669/104).

 ### Running samples

 To run samples, it currently is necessary to provide the `DYLD_LIBRARY_PATH` environment variable so Swift is able to locate the new `_Distributed` module.